 The fifth and last column of Table D-1 (“Examples of Units”) shows typical units in which Measurements of a particular type are represented.
 An ICD should be used to specify which of the units are used in any message.

-p